 Next, check on your passengers.
-Ask them whether they think they are hurt and look them over to see if there are any visible injuries that need to be addressed.
-If there are serious injuries, do not attempt to move your vehicle or move the injured person until an ambulance arrives.
-If you’re neck starts to hurt, call a car accident lawyer in San Diego that is available today.
+Ask them whether they think they are hurt and look them over to see if any visible injuries need to be addressed.
+If serious injuries occur, do not attempt to move your vehicle or the injured person until an ambulance arrives.
+If your neck starts to hurt, call a car accident lawyer in San Diego that is available today.

-If the fender bender occurred on a busy roadway, be very careful when leaving your car.
-If you don’t think that you can safely exit its best to remain in your car until police arrive.
+Be careful when leaving your car if a fender bender occurred on a busy roadway.
+If you don’t think you can safely exit, it’s best to remain in your car until the police arrive.

-If you can get out safely, ask the driver of the other vehicle whether he or she is okay, and ask whether any passengers in the vehicle have any injuries.
+If you can get out safely, ask the other vehicle driver whether he or she is okay, and ask whether any passengers in the vehicle have any injuries.

-There will be plenty of time later to determine who was at fault, exchange information, etc. Making sure that any injured people get treatment right away should be the first priority.
+There will be plenty of time later to determine who was at fault, exchange information, etc. Making sure injured people get treatment right away should be the priority.

 Call 911 and Get a Police Report

-When you call 911, let the operator know, “I had an accident,” and be sure to tell them that no one was injured.
+When you call 911, tell the operator, “I had an accident,” and tell them that no one was injured.

 When the accident is minor, and if you live in a state that doesn’t require a police report, it can be tempting to skip this step.